levilindsey/hex-grid/example/data/surfacer/description.md

         -   face_right
         -   grab_wall
     -   Your level collidable foreground tiles must be defined in a TileMap that belongs to the "surfaces" node group.
+    -   Surfacer uses a very specific set of movement mechanics.
+        -   Fortunately, this set includes most features commonly used in platforms and is able to provide pretty sophisticated movement.
+        -   But the procedural path-finding doesn't know about complex platformer mechanics like special in-air friction or coyote time.
     -   The Surfacer framework isn't yet decoupled from the Squirrel Away demo app logic.

 ## Future work

-For a list of planned future work items / TODOs, see [main.gd](./main.gd).
+For a list of planned future work items / TODOs, see [Main.gd](./Main.gd).

 Some high-level planned future features include:
+-   Add an option for saving/loading the platform graph instead of parsing it each time.
 -   Bypass the Godot collision system at runtime, and use only the pre-calculated expected edge trajectories from the platform graph.
+-   More intelligent squirral avoidance.
+-   Better game-play goal, with an event that happens when you catch the squirrel.
+-   Decouple the Surface framework logic from the Squirrel Away demo logic.
+-   Add Surfacer to the Godot Asset Library.
+-   Use an R-Tree for faster surface lookup.
+-   Support for fall-through floors and walls in the platform graph.
 -   Support for double jumps in the platform graph.
 -   Support for dashes in the platform graph.
--   Support for fall-through floors and walls in the platform graph.
+-   Support for surfaces that face each other and are too close for player to fit between.
 -   Support for surfaces of one point.
--   Support for surfaces that face each other and are too close for player to fit between.
--   Use an R-Tree for faster surface lookup.
 -   Support an alternate, template-based edge calculation pattern, which should be able to offer faster build times and still have quick run times.
+-   Add networking.
+-   Procedural level generation.

 ## Tests

-_**NOTE**: Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._
+_> **NOTE:** Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._

 Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.

-## Licenses and acknowledgements
+## Licenses

-The Surfacer framework is published under the [MIT license](LICENSE).
+-   All code is published under the [MIT license](LICENSE).

-The Surface framework depends on various pieces of third-party code that are licensed separately.
-[Here is a list of these third-party licenses](https://github.com/levilindsey/surfacer/blob/master/docs/third-party-licenses.txt).
+-   This project depends on various pieces of third-party code that are licensed separately.
+[Here is a list of these third-party licenses](./src/surfacer_third_party_licenses.gd).

-The squirrel art was created using [Piskel](https://www.piskelapp.com/user/5663844106502144).

-All other art was created using [Aseprite](https://www.aseprite.org/).

-The Surfacer framework and Squirrel Away game were created using [Godot](https://godotengine.org/).